Primary Type – Cards

 Event – Cards

 Note from a member of The Church at Severn Run in Severn, Maryland.
 The note is enclosed in an envelope with church letterhead, reading: "The Church at Severn Run: Love Well, Live Jesus, Believe Big!"
-The note inside contains the sender's prayer for peace, love, and unity.
+The note inside contains prayers for peace and unity.
 The church's contact information is included on the back of the envelope.

-Post-it note with handwritten message in black and red marker.
-The message reads: "God bless all people of Pittsburgh.
-Our hearts are with you.
-[Heart]."
+Post-it note with handwritten message in black marker.
+The message reads: "Share the Love!
+Free Bouquets!"

 Square card with white and yellow text against blue background.
 Card reads, "Mitzvah4Pittsburgh.
 Some spread darkness.
 We spread light.
 Choose a good deed.
 Choose a Mitzvah.
 Add light to the world," followed by four options and a place for respondents to list their name and email address.
 Some names and email addresses have been redacted for privacy.